ardanlabs/gotraining/README.md

 We are working hard to maintain pricing that can fit your budget.

 **Ultimate Go**
-4 Days (24 hours) - $24,000 for up to 15 students
-3 Days (21 hours) - $18,000 for up to 15 students
+3 Days (21 hours) - $25,000 for up to 15 students
-2 Days (14 hours) - $12,000 for up to 15 students
+2 Days (14 hours) - $20,000 for up to 15 students
 $5,000 T&E
-Classes that exceed 15 students are charged an extra $600 each per additional student.
+Classes that exceed 15 students are charged an extra $1,500 each per additional student.

 **Ultimate Data Science**
-3 Days (21 hours) - $18,000 for up to 15 students
+3 Days (21 hours) - $25,000 for up to 15 students
-2 Days (14 hours) - $12,000 for up to 15 students
+2 Days (14 hours) - $20,000 for up to 15 students
 $5,000 T&E
-Classes that exceed 15 students are charged an extra $600 each per additional student.
+Classes that exceed 15 students are charged an extra $1,500 each per additional student.

 **Ultimate Web**
-2 Days (14 hours) - $12,000 for up to 15 students
+2 Days (14 hours) - $20,000 for up to 15 students
 $5,000 T&E
-Classes that exceed 15 students are charged an extra $600 each per additional student.
+Classes that exceed 15 students are charged an extra $1,500 each per additional student.

 **Our 4 day class option:**
 _This option is the best for teams with little to no Go experience.
 We can do more exercises and each day is not as mentally exhausting._